dronavallipranav/rust-obfuscator/README.md

 (disables flow obfuscation)

 # License
-labyrinth_macros is licensed under the MIT License - see the [LICENSE](https://github.com/dronavallipranav/rust-obfuscator/blob/main/LICENSE) file for details.
+rust-obfuscator is licensed under the MIT License - see the [LICENSE](https://github.com/dronavallipranav/rust-obfuscator/blob/main/LICENSE) file for details.